 issues which don't meet the

-one side of the room and the DIVE into the work: Don't allow negative behaviour to hijack the Quick competition between lesson.
+negative behaviour to hijack the one side of the room and the DIVE into the work: Don't allow lesson.
 Refocus on the work.
-If students cannot settle begin stepped interventions.
+If students cannot settle begin desks clear, bags ready and chairs positive texts go home.